mingruo233/CMSCFinalProject/README.md

     Shilin Huang (shilin40)

 Project Description:
-    Customers can order Bingfen on this website.
-They can customize their cup with a randomly selected quote printed on it ( where we use API), track their recent orders, and learn about the story of our store.
+    Project developed using Javascript, HTML, Node.js, and MangoDB.
+    Customers are able to order Bingfen on this website and track their order status.

 Website: https://wendysbingfen.onrender.com